 Share/Print This Content

-Generally speaking, licenses are state-specific.
-Laws vary by state.
-And each state has their own licensing requirements.
-Before you can establish yourself in a new state, you need to understand the laws of the state and get your license for that new home state.
+Generally speaking, licenses are state-specific and each state has their own licensing requirements.
+Laws vary by state and before you can establish yourself in a new state, you should understand the laws of the state in order to get your license there.

-But that doesn’t necessarily mean you have to start the education and licensing process from scratch.
-Some states offer “license reciprocity”.
-License reciprocity means that, if you already hold an active license in one U.S. state, you can apply for a license in your new state without taking all the state-required pre-licensing courses.
-These reciprocal agreements vary widely from state to state: some have reciprocal agreements with all other states, while others may have agreements with only one or two neighboring states.
+That doesn’t mean you'll have to start the education and licensing process from scratch.
+Some states offer “license reciprocity” which means that if you already hold an active license in one U.S. state, you can apply for a license in your new state without taking all of the state-required pre-licensing courses.
+These reciprocal agreements vary widely from state to state; some have reciprocal agreements with all other states, while others may have agreements with only one or two neighboring states.

-It is the policy of the U.S. Department of Labor to reduce employment barriers and enhance career opportunities for military spouses.
+It is the U.S. Department of Labor policy to reduce employment barriers and enhance career opportunities for military spouses.

 1. Learn About Military Spouse Interstate License Recognition Options

 Explore the status of legislation and policies addressing 10 key issues important to service members and military families across the nation including occupational licensing compacts for military spouses.

 2. Explore Occupation-Specific Guidance

 Many states have joined interstate licensing agreements for certain occupations.
 These agreements establish common standards for competency and allow licensees to practice in other states more easily.